davenquinn/xenoliths/paper/text/figure-captions.md

 of key mid-Miocene hypabyssal intrusives (the Morro Rock--Islay Hills complex [@Stanley2000] and the Cambria Felsite [@Ernst1974])

+#microscope-images
+Optical petrographic images (2.5 mm wide field of view) showing characteristic textures found in the Crystal Knob sample set. **A** shows sample CK-D2, with the edge of a cumulate xenolith composed of equant olivine (ol) grains at ~200 µm characteristic scale, set against a host lava groundmass containing <100 µm phenocrysts of olivine, pyroxene, and plagioclase feldspar.
+**B** shows the spinel lherzolite sample CK-4 with >2 mm olivine, orthopyroxene (opx), clinopyroxene (cpx), and spinel (sp).

 #reconstruction
 Tectonic reconstruction of the California margin at 19 Ma showing tectonic provinces of Salinia restored for offset along the San Andreas system.